|

 So if you want to rate know if your consultants or trainers were entertaining maybe a survey is a good idea.
 Of course, if you want to know if people learned something useful that they can apply and make your business more effective a survey may not work so well.

 I think this sounds good, but wouldn’t work.
 In general, the way people build up beliefs, is full of all sorts of systemic problems.
 Like above, they tend to think someone entertaining is more educational than someone not entertaining.
 They may be more entertaining, but taking the ideas of those who are entertaining and rejecting the ideas of people who are not is not a great strategy to build up a great system of knowledge.
-To more effectively adopt good ideas and reject bad ideas, understanding the theory of knowledge (how we know what we know) and then apply that knowledge to how you learn is a better strategy.
+To more effectively adopt good ideas and reject bad ideas, understanding the theory of knowledge (how we know what we know) and then applying that knowledge to how you learn is a better strategy.
 Learning to recognize confirmation bias and take steps to avoid it is one positive step.
 Learning to recognize when you accept ideas from those you like without critical judgment and reject ideas from those you find annoying and then learning to evaluate the ideas on the merits is another positive step you can take.

 Hoping the accountability will clean out bad punditry is not likely to succeed in my opinion.
 Look at who is seen as successful (given awards, pictured on the covers of magazines…).
 The correlation to those you want to learn from is not high in my opinion.
 And my guess is a system to select the best pundits would turn in to the same type of people (even if you say it is suppose to be based on facts).